2024 Los Angeles Rams season

 The 2024 season was the Los Angeles Rams' 87th in the National Football League (NFL), their 88th overall, 58th in the Greater Los Angeles Area, fifth playing their home games at SoFi Stadium and eighth under head coach Sean McVay.
 This was their first season since 2013 without Aaron Donald on the roster, as he announced his retirement on March 15.
 The Rams matched their 10–7 record from the previous season, and advanced in the playoffs after being defeated in the Wild Card Round against the Detroit Lions in 2023.
 They defeated the No. 5 seed rival Minnesota Vikings in a dominant win by a score of 27–9.
 In the Divisional Round, however, they fell short against the eventual Super Bowl champion Philadelphia Eagles, losing by a score of 28–22 to end their season.
-It was the Rams' fourth playoff appearance in five seasons.
+It was the Rams' sixth playoff appearance in eight seasons.

 Similarly to the previous two seasons, the Rams began their season poorly with a 1–4 record, with numerous injuries to key players such as Puka Nacua contributing heavily to the poor start.
 After the bye week, the Rams won nine out of their twelve final games, with their strong defense and the return of key offensive players anchoring the surge.
 The Rams also earned the NFC West Division title for the first time since their 2021 Super Bowl-winning season, finishing tied with the Seattle Seahawks, but winning the strength-of-victory tiebreaker over the Seahawks.

-The 2024 Rams, like the 2023 Rams, made the playoffs after sitting at 1–4, 3 games below .500.
+The 2024 Rams, like the 2023 Rams, made the playoffs after starting 1–4, three games below .500.
 In doing so, the Rams became the first franchise in NFL history to accomplish such a feat in consecutive seasons.